cweijan/vscode-database-client/README.md

 3. Run selected or current cursor SQL (Shortcut : Ctrl+Enter).
 4. Run all SQL (Shortcut : Ctrl+Shift+Enter).

+Note: The extension is developed using nodejs.
+Nodejs does not allow duplicate name attributes, so you need to avoid columns with the same name in your query.

 ![run](images/run.jpg)

 This extension supports codelen, but does not support stored procedures and functions.
 If you use them frequently, it is recommended to disable codelen